Where is Turks and Caicos?

 There are around 100 named islands and cays in the Turks and Caicos.

-The total land mass in the country is about 166 square miles (430 km²), though a significant amount of this land is uninhabited.
+The total land mass or area of the country excluding intertidal wetlands, salinas, and flat ponds is about 166 square miles (430 km²), though a significant amount of this land is uninhabited.
+Including the aforementioned habitats, the area of Turks and Caicos is approximately 238 square miles (616 km²).
 About 70% of the nation’s population is found on Providenciales, which is where most of the islands' resorts and infrastructure exists.
 Grand Turk supports the second greatest population at 17%, and is home to the capital city of Cockburn Town.
 In total, the islands have a population of 47,720 people, according to a 2022 estimate.
 Smaller boutique islands such as Pine Cay, Parrot Cay, and Ambergris Cay host luxury resorts and villas.

-Both of our island groups are situated on extensive underwater plateaus, which are divided by the Columbus Passage, a rift that's 5,000 feet (1,500 m) deep.
-The ocean water depth on the surface of the plateaus is quite shallow, often less than 30 feet deep (9 m).
+Both island groups are situated on extensive underwater plateaus divided by the Columbus Passage, a rift whose deepest point is over 8,000 feet (2,438 m) deep.
+The ocean water depth on the surface of the plateaus is quite shallow, often less than 30 feet (9 m) deep.
 The Caicos Banks refers to the extensive and shallow marine banks that support the Caicos Islands.
 The coral reefs in the country are considered some of the best scuba diving and snorkeling sites in the region and are home to a wide array of marine life.

-The Turks and Caicos welcomes flights from over 20 major cities, and all scheduled flights land at the Providenciales International Airport (PLS).
-Many of our populated islands have airports or airstrips.
+The Turks and Caicos welcomes flights from over 20 major cities, and nearly all scheduled flights land at the Providenciales International Airport (PLS) (except for an American Airlines flight from Miami to South Caicos).
+Many of the populated islands have airports or airstrips.

 There are no international passenger ferry services to the country.